AmaniEzz/SOLID-principles-Python/README.md

 ## 5. Dependency Inversion
 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions or interfaces.
     - e.g. Make classes inherit from abstract classes.
-- A direct dependecy - on a concrete class - need to be "inverted".
+- A direct dependency - on a concrete class - need to be "inverted".

 #### Why useful?
     • It helps you separate components and helps reduce coupling in the code.